What are the menisci?

 • Partial thickness tears that are shallow and stable (<3mm depth and <1cm length) generally heal spontaneously.
 Unstable partial thickness tears, however, should be repaired.

 If a meniscus tear is symptomatic and limiting the ability of an athlete to return to play, it is typically addressed with surgery.
-The vast majority of meniscus surgery can be performed arthroscopically through small incisions in the skin.
+The vast majority of meniscus tear surgeries can be performed arthroscopically through small incisions in the skin.
 The camera is used to carefully visualize and define the tear pattern.

 For irreparable tears, the torn fragments are typically excised and the residual meniscus smoothly contoured.
 Care is taken to preserve as much stable tissue as possible to retain the important load transmitting functions of the meniscus.
 For repairable tears, instruments are introduced to freshen the torn edges, line them up (“reduce” the tear), and suture the tear.
 Various techniques to suture the meniscus tear edges have been described.
 These fall into the general categories of repairing the tear from entirely within the joint (“all-inside”), from inside to out of the joint (“inside-out” repair), or from outside to in the joint (“outside-in”).
 Each technique has its associated strengths and limitations.
 Regardless of which is utilized, however, the ultimate goal is a well-reduced meniscus and secure repair across the torn edges.